 ANMF Information/Fact Sheets

-- Aged Care Support Information Sheet (Updated 1 December) Direct support measures announced by Federal Government for aged care providers including key points for aged care workers and a summary of information from the Federal Government.
-The 1 December update includes the Federal Government's announcement of an additional $132.2m as part of its response to the Aged Care Royal Commission’s recommendations on COVID-19.
+- Aged Care Support Information Sheet (Updated 1 December) Direct support measures announced by the Federal Government for aged care providers including key points for aged care workers and a summary of the Federal Government information.

 Surge Workforce Fact Sheets